 In late 2024, Providence City Council member and Environment Committee chair Sue AnderBois (Ward 3) introduced a proposed amendment (47724) to regulate the use of heavily-polluting gas-fueled leafblowers and similar landscaping equipment in the city.
-The amendment co-sponsors were John Goncalves (Ward 1), Helen Anthony (Ward 2), Miguel Sanchez (Ward 5), Ana Vargas (Ward 7), Althea Graves (Ward 12), and Council President Rachel Miller (Ward 13).
+The amendment co-sponsors were Council members John Goncalves (Ward 1), Helen Anthony (Ward 2), Miguel Sanchez (Ward 5), Ana Vargas (Ward 7), Althea Graves (Ward 12), and Council President Rachel Miller (Ward 13).

-However, we found several key aspects absent or deficient and in need of revision, and are disappointed that none of them was subsequently remedied despite nearly eight months of input and discussion that remained opaque to everyone but the amendment sponsors.
+However, we found several key aspects absent or deficient and in need of revision, and were disappointed that none of them was subsequently remedied despite nearly eight months of input and discussion that remained opaque to everyone but the amendment sponsors.
 These are:

-- No restrictions on sales of gas-fueled leafblowers — creating an even bigger stockpile of heavily polluting equipment that only serves to encourage further delays in transitioning
+- No restrictions on sales of gas-fueled leafblowers — creating an even bigger stockpile of heavily polluting equipment that only serves to encourage further delays in transitioning.

-1. The proposed timeline is preposterously slow
+1. The timeline is preposterously slow

-In addition to the public health effects of gas leafblowers’ building-penetrating low-frequency noise, which already surpasses the city’s legal sound limits, Sec.
+In addition to the public health effects of gas leafblowers’ building-penetrating low-frequency noise, which already surpasses Providence’s legal sound limits, Sec.
 12-133 of the ordinance delineates multiple other health and environmental impacts that require urgent action — including the toxic emissions generated by their dirty two-stroke engines (e.g., nitrous oxide, carbon monoxide, and VOCs), which affect the health of both the landscaping workers using them and surrounding residents, to say nothing of the broader municipal air quality and sustainability of local ecosystems.

 2. Seasonal regulation, but no weekly limits